Last week a friend told me he thought the whole world needed what we do. After I deflated my ego, I realised he had a point.

 I’m collecting examples of the good, bad and ugly.
 Unfortunately, the good list is very, very short.
 Here is a corking example from clothing company, Boden.

-I’m normally about giving my knowledge away for free.
+I’m normally about giving my knowledge away for free in my content.
 But companies need my help right now so here are 5 reasons you should hire us.

 1. See the wood for the trees